yoadsn/TonguesPlugin/README.md

 #Tongues - Translation plugin for Bukkit MC server

-*Warning* - This Plugin is not ready for production use.
+*Warning* - This Plugin is might be ready for production use.

 Tongues implements real time translation support for messages between players.
 Currently Chat and Whisper messages are supported and only the Bing translation API as the translation service.